darrylwest/coffee-shop-locator/README.md

 This will start that application service running in the background.
 Log statements are written to the logs folder and you check the nohup.out file to see what the log filename is.

-At this point you can run the integration tests to get a feeling for what the API will return.
+The integration tests fully exercise the API.

 ## API Use